What is a tree? What is a forest? How important are forests, ecologically and economically?

-Forest Research Centre (CEF) is a research unit of the School of Agriculture (ISA, Instituto Superior de Agronomia), University of Lisbon (ULisboa, Universidade de Lisboa) and a FCT - funded member of the national R&D system
+All the speakers and contributors are integrated members of the Forest Research Centre (CEF) which is a research unit of the School of Agriculture (ISA, Instituto Superior de Agronomia), University of Lisbon (ULisboa, Universidade de Lisboa) and a FCT - funded member of the national R&D system

 The United Nations General assembly has proclaimed 21 March the International Day of Forests.
 The day is observed each year to celebrate and raise awareness of the importance of forests and trees to all life on earth.
 Please see this FAO video!